 The concept of Residency, it is a concept that many times can take to confusion, even more if we go into the Tax Residency.

-The first step will be going to the Double Tax Convention undersigned between Spain and their Country.
-In order to answer this question we are going to use the Double Tax Treaty undersigned between Spain and the United Kingdom.
+The first step will be going to the Double Taxation Convention undersigned between Spain and their Country.
+In order to answer this question we are going to use as an example the Double Taxation Convention undersigned between Spain and the United Kingdom1.

 In the article 4.1, we find the following:

-This is the Double Tax Convention send us to the Laws of the Country of Residence to determinate about the same.
+This is the Double Tax Convention, which sends us to the Laws of the Country of Residence to determinate about the same.

 Here in Spain we will have to go to the Income Tax Law LIRPF 35/20062, and specifically into the article 9, which says: